 Be prepared for varying temperatures and weather conditions.
 You may need a hat, jacket, and gloves.
 The temperature drops quickly as the sun goes down.

 One liter of water per person is recommended.

 Flashlights, headlamps, and flash photography are not allowed.
 You may bring flashlights and headlamps with you, buit their use is not allowed except by permission of the park ranger.

 .While photography is allowed and encouraged, no tripods or flash photography will be allowed.
 To preserve everyone's night vision and program experience, flashlights or headlamps are also not allowed.

 Due to moderate to difficult conditions (i.e., darkness, rough trail) on this program, it is not recommended to bring young children and infants on the Full Moon Hike.
 This trail is not stroller-accessible.

 The Dune Life Nature Trail is rated as moderate.
-It requires hikers to climb two steep dunes and walk on soft sand.
+It requires hikers to climb multiple steep dunes and walk on soft sand.
 The trail starts down on the desert plain and is level for the first 300 yards before going up a steep slope onto the sand dunes.
 The trail is one mile (1.61 km) long.
 You must be able to hike the entire trail.
 The group must stay together for safety concerns.
 No one is permitted to leave the program early return to the parking area by themselves.

 If you have night blindness or have a difficult time seeing outdoors at night, this hike is not recommended as flashlights and headlamps are not allowed.
 Due to the steepness of the slopes, this program is not wheelchair or stroller accessible.It is not recommended for those with impaired mobility or health concerns.